 Since the company’s foundation, Etsy has evolved its business model from simple listing and commission fees towards a platform approach in which it can monetize across different points of the customer journey.

-Let’s take a closer look at each and every income stream that Etsy utilizes to make money.
+Let’s take a closer look at each and every income stream in the section below.

 Sellers are charged a $0.20 listing fee for every item that they place on Etsy’s platform.
 Fees do not apply for Pattern or Private listings (more on that later).